saurvs/astro-rust/README.md

 ## Contributing

-The goal of this project is to build

-* a polished, production-quality library with a well-tested implementation of algorithms used in fundamental astronomy,
-* a well-designed Rust API,
-* and an excellent documentation of code and coverage.
+The goal of this project is to build a polished, production-quality library with a well-tested implementation of algorithms useful in  astronomy, with a well-designed Rust API and an excellent documentation of code and coverage.

 Anyone interested to contribute in any way possible is encouraged to do so.